wazuh/wazuh-documentation/source/user-manual/user-administration/password-management.rst

       INFO: The password for user snapshotrestore is Mb2EHw8SIc1d.oz.nM?dHiPBGk7s?UZB
       WARNING: Wazuh indexer passwords changed.
 Remember to update the password in the Wazuh dashboard, Wazuh server, and Filebeat nodes if necessary, and restart the services.

 #.
-On your `Wazuh server master node`, download the Wazuh passwords tool and use it to change the passwords for Filebeat and the Wazuh API users.
+On *all your Wazuh server nodes*, download the Wazuh passwords tool and use it to change the passwords for Filebeat and Wazuh API users.
 Replace ``<WAZUH_PASSWORD>`` with the *wazuh* user password.

    .. code-block:: console